 Education: Degree in Philosophy from the University of Catania.
 PhD in Politics from the University of Westminster.

 Academic work: Currently I am a Lecturer at Cardiff University and an associate of the Centre for Political Thought at the University of Exeter.
 Previously, I worked as a Lecturer and a Research Fellow at the University of Sydney, at the WZB Berlin Social Science Center and at The University of Westminster in London.

 My academic background and research approach is interdisciplinary; it lies at the intersection between politics, power and the media (particularly the Internet).
 In my research I use philosophy, political theory and media theory to challenge prevailing notions of citizenship, civic engagement and political power.
 At the University of Sydney, I taught Postgraduate Units of Studies in the field of Public Opinion, New Media Public Relations, Politics and International Relations.
-As Associate of the Sydney Democracy Network, he launched and co-edited an article series called Democracy Futures, and wrote a regular column titled Networked Politics for The Conversation Australia.
+As Associate of the Sydney Democracy Network, I launched and co-edited an article series called Democracy Futures, and wrote a regular column titled Networked Politics for The Conversation Australia.

 I am the author of the book, The Networked Citizen – Power, Politics, and Resistance in the Internet Age (Palgrave MacMillan)